milind899/SRM-exam-helper/README.md

-# Discrete Math Tracker
+# SRM Exam Helper

-A simple tracker for Discrete Mathematics topics.
+A comprehensive exam preparation tracker for SRM University students.
+Track progress, compete on leaderboards, and access resources for various subjects.

 ## Features
 - **Progress Tracking**: Saves my progress automatically so I don't lose it.